captkirk88/monkeyspeak/wiki/Libraries.md

         public override void Unload(Page page)
         {
             // this is called by page.Dispose() which is not called automatically
-            // remove any unmanaged and disposable resources here or just due a ending action }
+            // remove any unmanaged and disposable resources here or just do a ending action }
     }
 ```